 Mostly due to the amazing job that Barry and Lori had done throughout the years, not just running the business but trusting in The Lord, almost no changes needed to take place.
 More accurately, we were charged with maintaining the ministry as well as all the wonderful relationships that had grown with it throughout the years.

-The costumers are loyal, friendly (if not just a little ornery).
-At times, it almost feels more like walking into your favorite kitchen more than a café as the feeling of home and family abounds.
+The customers are loyal and friendly (if not just a little ornery).
+At times, it almost feels more like walking into your favorite kitchen than a café as the feeling of home and family abounds.
 And these customers we now call family do more than show up for coffee, great food, and conversation.
-They generously care and support each other.
+They generously care for and support each other.

 I’ve watched as a barista has prayed with and consoled a patron going through difficulty.
 I have overheard a regular customer offering assistance to a person having a car issue in the parking lot.
 I have seen firsthand the coming together to figure out how to best help a regular customer who is a little more than down on their luck.
 And to me, that is what separates The Branch from any other coffee shop I have ever been to.
 The loving family environment is not just a show or theme.
 It is the foundation.

-Like most feel good clichés, I heard that verse more times than I can count, I never thought about its implications.
+Like most feel-good clichés, I heard that verse more times than I can count, but I never thought about its implications.
 That was – until The Branch became our ministry, and now I get to see it acted out daily.

 I see it in every face that walks through the door.
 I see it with every cup of coffee poured.
 I hear it in every “Good morning!” and “Have a great day.”

-When people ask my wife – the curator the shop – who owns it now, she proudly says, “It belongs to the Lord.”
+When people ask our manager who owns it now, we proudly say, “It belongs to the Lord.”

-That is usually followed by a laugh and repeat of the question.
-Then she tells them that First Los Lunas is the proud and humble owner of this Los Lunas landmark.
-And then she reiterates to them that it does belong to God, and we are just trying to be the best stewards we can be.
+That is usually followed by a laugh and a repeat of the question.
+Then she tells them that First Los Lunas is the proud and humble owner of this Los Lunas coffee shop ministry.
+We are just trying to be the best stewards we can be.

 Because as long as we remain in Him…this Branch will continue to bear fruit!